The North Wind and the Sun: Story and application

-The story concerns a competition between the North wind and the Sun to decide which is the stronger.
+The story concerns a competition between the North wind and the Sun to decide which is the strongest.
 The challenge was to make a passing traveler remove his cloak.
 However hard the wind blew, the traveler only wrapped his cloak tighter to keep warm, but when the Sun shone, the traveler was overcome with heat and soon took his cloak off.

 The fable was well known in Ancient Greece; Athenaeus records that Hieronymus of Rhodes, in his Historical Notes, quoted an epigram of Sophocles against Euripides that parodied the story of Helios and Boreas.
 (Note: It related how Sophocles had his cloak stolen by a boy to whom he had made love.
 Euripides joked that he had had that boy too, and it did not cost him anything.
 Sophocles' reply satirises the adulteries of Euripides:

 It was the Sun, and not a boy, whose heat stripped me naked;